Why Ocean Colour Scene’s Moseley Shoals album is so iconic

 Moseley is a suburb of south Birmingham, where the band formed in 1989.

-The title is also a pun or play on words
+The title is also a pun on Muscle Shoals

 Moseley Shoals is a pun on Muscle Shoals, Alabama - a city which was famous for its studios that recorded various 1960s soul acts such as Percy Sledge, Aretha Franklin, Otis Reading and Wilson Pickett.